Talent Management Challenges in 2022

-Over the past few months, we have been exploring the key challenges small businesses across the UK are facing as we progress into 2022.
+Over the next few months, Business Doctors will be exploring the key challenges small businesses across the UK are facing as we progress into 2022.
+Some of these include:

-Part four of this series will focus on your people and the talent within your business.
-We will be looking at how your business can attract and retain the best talent and improve existing relationships with your people.
+Part four of our series will focus on your people and the talent within your business.
+We will be focusing on how your business can attract and retain the best talent and improve existing relationships with your people.

 What is talent, and why is it important in business?